nghiant3223/handbook/dev/kafka/concept.md

 - **Only that leader can receive and serve data for a partition**
 - The other brokers (followers) will synchronize the data
 - Therfore, each partition has one leader and multiple followers
-- ZooKeeper decides which is the leader, which are the follower
+- ZooKeeper decides which is the leader, which are the followers

 ## Producers